emranxec/KeepLearning/README.md

 objects, **the third one being the literal “base” in the concat statement.**
 ----
 ### Q. what is Class not found and No class def error?
-> ClassNotFoundException is raised in the above program as class “MyFirstJavaClass” is not found in the classpath.
+> ClassNotFoundException is raised in the below program as class “MyFirstJavaClass” is not found in the classpath.
 ```
 try {Class.forName("MyFirstJavaClass");
         }